CMU logo

 Weekly Seminars

-Over the course of your ten weeks with us we hold a weekly seminar.
-In an effort to provide students with the tools they need to succeed not only during their time with us, but also in their academic and professional lives, seminars are geared towards helping students gain insight and a better understanding of their research, career choices, HCI, grad school, and much more.
+Over the course of your 10 weeks with us, we hold a weekly seminar.
+Seminars are geared towards helping students gain insight into and a better understanding of research, the field of HCI, grad school, and much more.

-• The History of HCI with HCII Prof. Brad Myers
+• The History of HCI with HCII Professor Brad Myers

-• Industry vs. Academia with HCII Prof. Jason Hong
+• Industry vs. Academia with HCII Professor Jason Hong

-• Mixed Reality with HCII Prof. David Lindlbauer
+• Mixed Reality with HCII Assistant Professor David Lindlbauer

-• Closing the AI Innovation Gap with HCII Prof. John Zimmerman
+• Closing the AI Innovation Gap with HCII Professor John Zimmerman

-• Building to see, Building to act; Prototyping interactive devices to help you observe and prototype interactions in the wild with HCII Prof. Nik Martelaro
+• Building to see, Building to act; Prototyping interactive devices to help you observe and prototype interactions in the wild with HCII Assistant Professor Nik Martelaro

-• Social Computing with HCII Prof. Niki Kittur
+• Social Computing with HCII Professor Niki Kittur

 • Small Group Breakouts, students divided into groups with others outside of their research area along with a faculty or PhD ‘moderator’ to discuss their progress, challenges, how to overcome those challenges and get an outsider’s perspective